 Luxury Hotels in Charleston

-The Spectator Hotel - consistently ranked on travel websites like Travel and Leisure, Conde Nast, US News and World Report, and more, this hotel has been making headlines since they opened in 2015.
+The Spectator Hotel - consistently ranked on travel websites like Travel and Leisure, Conde Nast, US News and World Report, and more, this hotel has been making headlines since it opened in 2015.

-The Spectator Hotel was ranked the #5 hotel in the continental US and #98 in the world by Travel & Leisure.
-Service shines here with a personal butler for your stay.
+The Spectator Hotel ranked as the #5 hotel in the continental US and #98 in the world by Travel & Leisure.
+Service shines with a personal butler for your stay.
 If top-notch service is high on your priority list, this is where to stay in Charleston, South Carolina.

 Planters Inn - voted the #1 best US boutique hotel by Travel and Leisure, this 64 room charmer is one of the most romantic hotels in Charleston SC.
 Book a room with a fireplace for an added touch of luxury.

-French Quarter Inn - southern hospitality abounds with champagne at check-in, fresh baked cookies and milk each evening, and a nightly wine and cheese reception.
+French Quarter Inn - southern hospitality abounds with champagne at check-in, freshly baked cookies and milk each evening, and a nightly wine and cheese reception.
 Rooms evoke an elegant guest house vibe.

 Charleston Place, A Belmond Hotel - a classic and timeless hotel with a rooftop pool, spa, and award-winning dining.
 This hotel offers a variety of activities (like a morning HIIT workout by the Ravenel Bridge) and custom walking tours.
 They'll even pack a gourmet picnic basket for you to enjoy wherever you wish.